angela1C/Programming-and-Scripting-Project/README.md

 ## 3. Download the dataset and investigate it using Python code
 <a name="loading"></a>

-The Iris Data Set is available from the UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Iris in csv format.
+The Iris Data Set is available from the UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Iris in csv format as described above in section 2.

-According to [pandas.pydata.org](https://pandas.pydata.org/index.html),the python `pandas` open source library provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language. `pandas` is designed for working with data that is in a tabular format containing an ordered collection of columns where each column can have a different value type.
-This makes it ideal for exploring a structured tabular dataset such as Iris which contains several numerical columns and one categorical column.
+I am using the python `pandas` library to import the csv file.`pandas` is designed for working with data that is in a tabular format containing an ordered collection of columns.
+Each column can have a different value type which makes it suitable for exploring a structured tabular dataset such as Iris which contains several numerical columns for the measurements and one categorical column for the class.

 Using `pandas`, tabular data can be imported as a `DataFrame` object.
-According to the [pandas docs - DataFrame](http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html#pandas.DataFrame)
->A `DataFrame` is a two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
-Arithmetic operations align on both row and column labels.
 A pandas `DataFrame` represents a rectangular table of data containing an ordered collection of columns and each column can have a different value type.

-The pandas `read_csv`function loads delimited data from a file, URL or file-like object using a comma as the default delimiter and  creates a DataFrame.
+The pandas `read_csv`function loads delimited data from a file, URL or file-like object using the comma as the default delimiter and  creates a `DataFrame` object.
 When a pandas `DataFrame`  object is created, it has many attributes and methods available that can be used on that object.

 The Iris data set can be read in directly from the url at [https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data] (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)or alternatively it can be saved locally and read in by specifiying the file path.
 In the script, I will download the csv file into python as part of the script.
-(I haved also saved the csv file containing the Iris data set into this project's repository for convenience).
+The csv file containing the Iris data set is also saved into this project's repository for convenience.

-The csv file can be inspected on the command line using the `cat` command which prints the raw contents of the file to the screen or the `head` command  which prints just the first 10 rows to the screen.
-The file has 4 numerical columns and 1 descriptive string column.
-The data set itself at the UCI Machine Learning repository does not have the attribute information included in the csv file.
-However this information can be found under the section [Iris Data Set: Attribute Information](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.names)
+The raw csv file at the UCI Machine Learning repository does not have the attribute information included in the csv file itself.
+However this information can be found under the section [Iris Data Set: Attribute Information](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.names) and provides the attribute information consisting of the 4 measurement attributes (sepal length in cm, sepal width in cm, petal length in cm, petal width in cm) and the three classes (Iris Setosa, Iris Versicolor and Iris Virginica).

- Attribute Information:
-   1. sepal length in cm
-   2. sepal width in cm
-   3. petal length in cm
-   4. petal width in cm
-   5. class:
-      - Iris Setosa
-      - Iris Versicolor
-      - Iris Virginica
+ `read_csv` has various options for specifying what column names to use. [pandas-csv-text-files](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#csv-text-files).
+Often the first row of a csv file would contain the column names.
+If column names are not passed to `read_csv`, by default it looks to the first row of the data and infers the row names from this row.
+You could specify the row number to use as column names.
+In the script I use the `names` argument to specify the names to use as column names.

-The `pandas.read_csv` function performs type inference.
-The data types for each column will be inferred by the `read_csv` function.
+The data types for each column will be inferred by the `read_csv` function if not explicitly provided to `read_csv`.
-A `DataFrame` has both a row and a column index.
-When csv data is imported into python using `pandas.read_csv`, an index is added to the `DataFrame` by default if none is provided.
-This is a range of numbers beginning at 0 for the first observation.
+`index` (row labels) and `columns` (column labels) could be provided as optional arguments to `read_csv`, otherwise they will be constructed from the input data.
 The raw csv file does not contain any headers.
 Column names can be added to the DataFrame.

-The `pandas` library must first be imported before it can be used as it not part of the Python standard library.
-At the beginning of the script, I import the `pandas` library using `import pandas as pd`, along with any other libraries to be used in this project.
-This imports the `pandas` library and allow all of its functions to be used by the script.

-My code for reading in the data set does the following:
+My code for reading in the Iris data set does the following:

 1. Create `csv_url` and pass to it the url where the data set is available 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'.
 2. Create a list of column names `col_names` using the iris attribute information.